haiku/website/content/news/2020-10-04-wallpaper-contest.md

 1. Artistic variations of the Haiku logo, to be used as the default wallpaper
 2. Vector or bitmap illustrations, to be included in the release
+3. We are NOT looking for photographs of any kind, any submitted work should be an illustration of some kind.

 ## Guidelines